Quints497/OMCasino/README.md

 ## What is it

-A Casino created in Python 3.7 with only card based casino games, such as, Blackjack & Baccarat
+A Casino created in Python 3.7 with only card based casino games, such as, Blackjack

 ## What's in the project